 The proposed sample size of 700 in the mTBI group and 300 in the OI group provides adequate power for the study.
 Mixed-effects models are a generalisation of multiple regression models.
 In a multiple regression setting, with a sample size of 800 (allowing for 20% attrition), p of 0.05 and 20 predictors, we would have statistical power of 80% to detect an effect size of f2=0.01 for the change in R2 attributable to any single predictor.
 This corresponds approximately to a change in R2=0.01 with a total R2=0.20 for the overall model.
 Because individual genes and SNPs tend to, individually, account for very little variation (around 1%), we powered the study to detect modest differences such as these.
 As this is anticipated to have a relatively small influence on the variance, we anticipate that for all other independent variables, power will be much greater than 80%.

 The study has several potential limitations.
-The sample is limited to children who present at paediatric ED.
 First, not all children with mTBI present to paediatric ED; thus, the study’s findings may not be generalisable to children presenting to other settings or who do not seek medical care.
 Second, although the study is designed to assess the diagnostic and prognostic significance of a broad pool of neurobiological and psychosocial markers, some potential markers were not included.
 For instance, we did not include specific measures of depression, anxiety or somatisation because we preferred measures that were briefer and less burdensome, given the variety of psychosocial constructs we wished to assess; thus, we chose the Strengths and Difficulties Questionnaire, which is a standardised and widely used questionnaire that assesses emotional problems and other aspects of psychosocial adjustment.
 Lastly, the study does not include detailed measures of vestibular-ocular or cervicogenic problems.
 Those outcomes were not the focus of the study.
 Moreover, they are difficult to measure accurately without time-consuming clinical assessments, and we did not want to introduce additional burden to the participants.
-The study will only assess vestibular-ocular and cervicogenic problems indirectly, based on ratings of relevant postconcussive symptoms, as well as pain and assessment of balance.
+The study will only assess vestibular-ocular and cervicogenic problems indirectly, based on ratings of relevant postconcussive symptoms and pain, as well as assessment of balance.

 Ethics and dissemination